-MIL 301-302 LEADERSHIP AND MANAGEMENT 3, 3 sem. hrs.
-PROBEMS I AND II Prerequisite: MIL 202 or consent of PMS
+MIL 301-302 LEADERSHIP AND MANAGEMENT PROBLEMS I AND II

+Prerequisite: MIL 202 or consent of PMS

 Introduction to U.S. Army tactical concepts and procedures, principles and evolution of conflict, and the relationship between weapons and tactics.
 Includes a comparative study of the U.S. and Russian political and military structure, advanced map reading and terrain association, operation orders format, offensive and defensive operations, and overview of Advance summer camp activities.